balancer/scaffold-balancer-v3/README.md

 ### 1.2 Modify the Deploy Script

-- You will need to modify the deploy script to use your desired contract names and constructor arguments.
-Deploy scripts can be found at `packages/hardhat/deploy`
+- You must modify the deploy script to match your custom pool contract names and constructor arguments
+- Deploy scripts can be found at `packages/hardhat/deploy`

 ### 1.3 Deploying your Custom Pool

-- Set a `DEPLOYER_PRIVATE_KEY` in a `.env` at path `packagages/hardhat/.env` (Your PK must have testnet sepolia ETH)
 - Run the deploy script

 ```